shariqriazz/roo-modes/2-system-architect.md

      * Frontend: Next.js with App Router > React with Vite > Vue.js > Angular
        - **ALWAYS specify Bun as the package manager for JavaScript/TypeScript**
        - **ALWAYS prioritize UI component libraries over manual styling**
+    - **Note:** The following prioritized stacks are recommendations to be considered *after* explicitly asking the user for their preferences and confirming they have none or are seeking guidance.
+Always prioritize user preference if provided.

        - **ALWAYS recommend shadcn@latest as the primary component library**
          + **IMPORTANT: Use `shadcn@latest` NOT `shadcn-ui@latest` which is now deprecated**
        - **ALWAYS include Material UI or other established UI libraries as alternatives**